 WHEREAS, once certified, this list must be approved by the Village Board and then posted for 30 days,

 NOW, THEREFORE BE IT RESOLVED: that the Mayor is hereby authorized to sign the 2005 Sponsor Authorization Form.

 7. CITIZEN PARTICIPATION – NON-AGENDA ITEMS:

 a) Richard Pellicci, 65 Radnor Ave., stated that he found information on the internet regarding Buffalo Southern Railroad although he is not sure of its accuracy; the CEO of Buffalo Southern is Dr. Kevin O’Gorman, Eden NY; he also serves as a member of Eden’s Planning Board.
 Buffalo Southern does not seem to have a lot of equipment; it is vague on how often it runs and how many customers it has; it no longer does passenger service like it used to; future corridor may be for commuter, not commercial, use.
 He added that a Vincent Vacco is also on that town board and he may be related to Regis’ Dennis Vacco.
 Mr. Pellicci stated that the Can D0 crew finished the Hughes Street bump-out project and will be doing the circle on Benedict and Cleveland next.
-Mayor Schmidt thanked this group for doing this.
+Mayor Schmidt thanked this group

 8. APPROVAL OF MINUTES:

 Trustee Brennan made a motion to approve the minutes of the Regular Board Meeting held on May 15, 2006 as corrected.
 Trustee Kane seconded the motion.
 The Board voted unanimous approval.

 Trustee Gallelli made a motion to approve the minutes of the Special Board Meeting held on May 15, 2006.
 Trustee Kane seconded the motion.
 The Board voted unanimous approval